 ECPAT fights the sexual exploitation of children in all its manifestations, in particular:

-- Trafficking of children for sexual purposes
+- Sales and trafficking of children for sexual purposes

 - Sexual exploitation through prostitution